About Federal Direct Loans

 Exchange rate

-From 4 March 2022 the exchange rate of £1 = $1.38 will be used when calculating your cost of attendance for the 2022/23 academic year.
-This is the period high figure published by XE.com for the period 4 March 2021 to 4 March 2022.
+The exchange rate of £1 = $1.38 will be used when calculating your cost of attendance for the academic year.

 The cost of attendance cannot be altered to reflect any fluctuations in the exchange rate.
 This includes fluctuations that occur before you start or during your programme of study.

-The exchange rate used by the University to disburse your funds will vary for each disbursement as it is set by Convera at the point when funds are drawn down from the U.S. Treasury's Federal Reserve System.
+The exchange rate used by the University to disburse your funds will vary for each disbursement as it is set by Convera (formerly known as Western Union) at the point when funds are drawn down from the U.S. Treasury's Federal Reserve System.

 Students with a disability